Stanley Conner

 Stanley Conner is an American college football coach and former professional player.
-He serves as the head coach for the Lane Dragons, a position he has held since 2025.
+He is the head football coach for Lane College, a position he has held since 2025.
 He served as the head football coach at Benedict College in Columbia, South Carolina from 2007 until midway through the 2011 season and Concordia College Alabama in Selma, Alabama from 2014 to 2015.
 Concordia program was forced to shut down to budget cuts after the 2015 season.